Skip to main content

 SaaS

-Proven, partner-validated capabilities become available to the broader sector — infrastructure built by the sector, owned by it.
+Proven, partner-validated capabilities become available to the broader sector — infrastructure built by the sector and owned by it.

 7. 7